Templestowe: Pontville Homestead

 Pontville is historically and aesthetically significant amongst the early towns, as its landscape contributes to the greater understanding of 1840s agricultural and garden history, as well as for containing numerous relics of aboriginal life.
-The survival of its formal garden terracing and the presence Hawthorn hedgerows, used for fencing, is unusual.
-In his book on pastoralism in Tasmania and the 1920s conflict with the island natives, Keith Windschuttle writes:
+The survival of its formal garden terracing and the presence Hawthorn hedgerows, used for fencing, is unusual (with an historical account from Tasmania noting the huge difficulties and costs resulting in the rarity of such plantings in the early 1800s).

-The property itself (now subdivided) has several remnant plantings of the colonial era, including Himalayan Cypress, Black Mulberry and willow trees and the integrity of ancient scar trees, ancestral camping sites and other spirit places of the Wurundjeri aborigines, which was respected by the Newman family.
+The property itself (now subdivided) has several remnant plantings of the colonial era, including Himalayan Cypress, Black Mulberry and willow trees, and the land preserves the integrity of ancient scar trees, ancestral camping sites and other spirit places of the Wurundjeri people.
 They can be observed in their original form along the trail systems, at the Tikalara ("meeting place") plains tract of the Mullum-Mullum Creek.

 Pontville is archaeologically important for the below ground remains inherent in the location of, and the material contained within the archaeological deposits associated with Newman's turf hut and the subsequent homestead building, cottage, associated farm and rubbish deposits.
 The structures, deposits and associated artefacts are important for their potential to provide an understanding of the conditions in which a squatting family lived in the earliest days of the Port Phillip settlement.